-This is its function; however, its mechanization is way too complex then it can be seen in this definition of payment gateway.
+This is its function; however, its mechanization is way too complex than it can be seen in this definition of payment gateway.
 The backend process is too complicated.

-- You see, all these payment options are a separate entity so the payment gateways do the tie-ups and integrate all of them in one checkout form, which requires a lot of technical work, coding and collaborations with each of them including banks, wallets, etc.
+- You see, all these payment options are separate entity so the payment gateways do the tie-ups and integrate all of them in one checkout form, which requires a lot of technical work, coding, and collaborations with each of them including banks, wallets, etc.

 - Payment Gateway is responsible for a secure payment transfer between the parties and that the details are transferred in a safe and secure way.
 For that, they need to have strong security compliances and standards to be followed.